millsydotdev/NetworkReplication-UE5/Plugins/NetworkReplicationSubsystem/Docs/README.md

 ## **License**

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Fab License - see the [LICENSE](LICENSE) file for details.

 ---